-Art, culture, and creativity are powerful drivers for inclusive and equitable, artist-led community development.
-With our ongoing work in the Garfield Park neighborhood just south of Downtown, Big Car works closely with the Garfield Park Neighbors Association, Riley Area Development Corporation, and residents of all backgrounds to help revitalize this area along the Shelby Street corridor between bustling Fountain Square and the University of Indianapolis.
+Art, culture, and creativity are powerful drivers for inclusive and equitable artist-led community development.
+As part of Big Car’s ongoing work in the Garfield Park neighborhood south of Downtown, our team works closely with the South Indianapolis Quality of Life Plan, Garfield Park Neighbors Association, and residents of all backgrounds to help revitalize this area along the Shelby Street corridor between bustling Fountain Square and the University of Indianapolis.

 Check out additional excellent coverage of the project in The Indianapolis Star, Indianapolis Business Journal, NUVO Newsweekly, on WRTV6, in the Southside Times, in No Mean City and in The Urban Times.

-In order to make this project transformational for the neighborhood and help the city as a whole, we’re raising funds to support these projects and our placemaking work in other neighborhoods and areas of the city.
+In order to make this project transformational for the neighborhood and help the city as a whole, we continue to raise funds to support these projects and our placemaking work in other neighborhoods and areas of the city.
 People interested in donating can do so here.